gridgentoo/GentooHadoop/README.md

 # Gentoo Hadoop
 An up-to-date deployment process for Hadoop modules on Gentoo Linux.
-The ebuilds were collected from different repositories and updated to align with the latest software versions and the deployents modes described further
+The ebuilds were collected from different repositories and updated to align with the latest software versions and the deployments modes described below

 ## Motivation